frederic-perez/AmE-dictionary/data/idioms.md

 __crack open__
 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
+__crash course__ A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
 __creature of habit__ One who prefers the comfort and reliability of routine and habitual behavior.
 __creep out__ __2__ _slang_ To make someone feel nervous, uncomfortable, and slightly frightened.
 In this usage, a noun or pronoun is commonly used between “creep” and “out.” _I’m OK with most bugs, but centipedes just creep me out, man._
 __cross (one’s) t’s and dot (one’s) i’s__ To do something carefully and make sure that every last minor detail is completed. _Make sure the legal team crosses their t’s and dots their i’s when drawing up the contract._